 I recently crossed my fifth year mark as a coach.
 It’s easy to remember back when I began studying to become a coach and get my certification.
-I was full of passion and zeal for helping other people, along with a desire to escape from the golden handcuffs of my last job.
+I was full of passion and zeal for helping other entrepreneurs and business owners stay in business and succeed, along with a desire to escape from the golden handcuffs of my last job.
 For those who aren’t familiar with golden handcuffs, that’s when you have a job that’s paying you a lot of money, but it is controlling your life and you feel chained to it.

 1. Plan your exit strategy/transitions

 A lot of new entrepreneurs believe that passion and enthusiasm is enough to sustain a business.
 They get an idea, toss it back in forth in their mind for a few weeks, and are ready to quit their day job.
 Unfortunately, that rarely works out well.
 I usually see that same person back on the market for a new job in less than six months.
 It doesn’t have to be that way!
 With the proper planning, you can implement an exit strategy that will help you transition into business ownership.
 I know this is unpopular to say, but it might mean that you continue to work at your job for another year until you have everything in place.

 2. If you don’t have the desire, quit while you’re ahead

 50% of business owners I see are truly excited about their service or product offering, and the other 50% are chasing a check.
 I have no judgment about which person is right or wrong, but I will say that if you don’t desire what you’re doing for 6+ hours per day, really think about that.
 From my experience, entrepreneurs without a strong desire are quicker to quit on an idea (and/or jump from one venture to another).
 You don’t have to jump on the bandwagon to start a business, become a coach, or invest in Bitcoin just because everyone else is doing it.